heber-silva/CKA-Obsidian-Vault/Workloads/Pods/Ephemeral Container.md

 - Ephemeral containers may not have ports, so fields such as `ports`, `livenessProbe`, `readinessProbe` are disallowed.
 - Pod resource allocations are immutable, so setting `resources` is disallowed.
-- For a complete list of allowed fields, see the [EphemeralContainer reference documentation](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.31/#ephemeralcontainer-v1-core).
+- For a complete list of allowed fields, see the [](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.31/#ephemeralcontainer-v1-core).

 Ephemeral containers are created using a special `ephemeralcontainers` handler in the API rather than by adding them directly to `pod.spec`, so it's not possible to add an ephemeral container using `kubectl edit`.